 What is the purpose of a waste facility permit?

-In accordance with Section 39 of the Waste Management Act 1996, as amended, a waste authorisation is required in order for any person or company to conduct the treatment/storage/recycling/recovery or disposal of waste.
+In accordance with Section 39 of the Waste Management Act 1996, as amended, a waste management permit is required in order for any person or company to conduct the treatment/storage/recycling/recovery or disposal of waste.
+This includes skip rental, waste removal, and other waste management activities.

 A waste authorisation may be in the form of either: